What Is Good Management Practice (GMP)?

-The manufacturing companies must clearly give record of the cleaning procedures and the conditions of the equipment and the premises.
+The manufacturing companies must clearly give records of the cleaning procedures and the conditions of the equipment and the premises.

-Another principle that GMP implements is continuous improvement.
+Another principle that GMP implements is a continuous improvement.
 This applies to processes as well as the other Ps.
-Processes are required to be defined, evaluated and documented.
+Processes are required to be defined, evaluated, and documented.